Geek-GPTmaster/Geek-GPTmaster/README.md

-- 👋 Hi, I’m Huge & Nice
+- Hi, I’m Huge & Nice from china, but now a world citizen.
-- 👀 I’m interested in Bigdata & python
+- I’m interested in Bigdata & Data analysis
-- 🌱 I’m currently learning Python & Sql
+- I’m currently learning Python & Sql
-- 💞️ I’m looking to collaborate on Trading systerm & Clinic data
+- I’m looking to collaborate on Commodityes Trading & Commodities data Analysis
-- 📫 How to reach me:wangchihao8@126.com
+- How to reach me:wangchihao8@126.com

 <!---